 Is There CBD Distillate?

 There is!
-You can visit our store to check out premium CBD distillates in Canada.
 Similar to its THC counterpart, CBD distillate oil contains purified CBD.
 It is perfect for patients who suffer from recurring symptoms and therefore need to medicate at various times of the day.

 CBD boasts a wealth of health benefits, including managing chronic pain, promoting deeper sleep, calming anxiety, and many more.
 You also get these benefits without the stoned, giggly, munchies-craving effects associated with THC.